eclipse-kuksa/kuksa-common/jwt/README.md

 # Databroker Example Tokens

-This directory contains example tokens for demo and test purposes for KUKSA.val Databroker.
+This directory contains example tokens for demo and test purposes for KUKSA Databroker.
-For more information on token format see [documentation](../doc/KUKSA.val_data_broker/authorization.md).
+For more information on token format see [documentation](./authorization.md).

 ## Available tokens